Programs and ServicesNAMI Signature Mental Health Education Classes

 Please note – These NAMI groups are restricted to family members or friends who are supporting a person with a mental illness.

-(For consumer/client support groups, see the NAMI Calendar.)
+(For peer support groups, see Connections Support Group.)

 Request a Presentation • More Information • Register Now • Download Flyer